/* Scenario metadata

 <<set $overTheTracks to true>>

-<<goto "FiskApproach_Overtaking">>You descend early to 1,800, slow through the yellow arc to 90, and reach for the flap handle to add ten degrees.
-The flap limit speed (Vfe) on the Arrow II is 103 KIAS — you're below that, just.
+<<goto "FiskApproach_Overtaking">>You descend early to 1,800, slow to 90, and reach for the flap handle to add ten degrees.
+You're under the top of the white arc with room to spare.
 Flaps out.

 The airplane settles.
 90 KIAS feels beautifully stable in this configuration.